(Originally posted 10/5/12 Revised & updated 5/19/22)

 I got up the next morning way before the alarm went off.
 I couldn’t sleep, I was so excited!
 I got dressed quickly and went into the kitchen to eat my breakfast.

-Mom-ster was up and was going to get me ready to go to school because dad switched over to day shift temporarily.
-It wasn’t as fun as dad, but he usually had everything all ready to go for me, so all Mom-ster had to do was my hair and get me out the door on time.
+Mom-ster was up and was going to get me ready to go to school because dad switched over to the day shift temporarily.
+It wasn’t as fun as my mornings with dad, but he usually had everything all ready to go for me, so all Mom-ster had to do was style my hair and get me out the door on time.

 She started brushing my hair.
 It hurt and I remember saying over and over, “Owwww mom that hurts, dad doesn’t do it like that.”
 That just made her do it harder.